 Salamba Sarvangasana (Shoulder Balance) is introduced as soon as students are ready and with specific set-ups, because of its many therapeutic benefits.
 Each class ends with Savasana, corpse pose.
 Students learn to rest and relax profoundly, completely releasing the body while drawing the mind towards the peace within.

 Yoga is union–the union of mind, body and spirit.
 In Iyengar Yoga, this search for union begins with ongoing practice of the yoga postures.
 In time students learn to penetrate beyond the outer, physical layers (kosas) to the inner layers of mind, energy and spirit.
 In B.K.S.
-Iyengar’s unique perspective, the yoga Asana-s (postures) and Pranayama (the control of the breath) allow us to explore the higher limbs of yoga, including true meditation and even Samadhi, the complete freedom that is the end of the yogic journey.
+Iyengar’s unique perspective, the yoga Asana-s (postures) and Pranayama (the control of the breath) allow us to explore the higher limbs of yoga, including meditation.